kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(vi\) A description of the critical parts that may not be changed, adjusted, or repaired without an FAA flight check to confirm published operations.

-\(d\) The owner or his maintenance representative must make a ground check of the MLS facility periodically in accordance with procedures approved by the FAA at the time of commissioning, and must report the results of the checks as provided in §171.327.
+\(d\) The owner or his maintenance representative must make a ground check of the MLS facility periodically in accordance with procedures approved by the FAA at the time of commissioning, and must report the results of the checks as provided in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.327   Operational records.|§171.327]].

 \(e\) The only modifications permitted are those that are submitted to FAA for approval by the MLS equipment manufacturer.
 The owner or sponsor of the facility must incorporate these modifications in the MLS equipment.
 Associated changes must also be made to the operations and maintenance manual required in paragraph (c) of this section.
 This and all other corrections and additions to this operations and maintenance manual must also be submitted to FAA for approval.